 In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-The University has the following items that qualify for reporting in this category: deferred inflows related to capital leases, deferred inflows related to pensions, and deferred inflows related to other postemployment benefits.
+The University has the following items that qualify for reporting in this category: deferred gain on refunding, deferred inflows related to pensions, and deferred inflows related to other postemployment benefits.